iamcoleman/MoneyMaker/README.md

-# MoneyMaker
+# Picture Your Mood
 ---
-Messing around with Twitter and Reddit APIs to collect text that contains NFL keywords.
-Then using sentiment analysis, I will predict the outcome of these games based on the text.

-### So Far...
-Just got started, there's really nothing here at all :')
+Twitter API will collect tweets that @ me as a reply to a Tweet, then with sentiment analysis generate a picture based on the Tweet